-Activity - Children dip stamps or vegetables onto ink pads and then onto construction paper to make prints.
+Activity - Children dip stamps or vegetables onto stamp pads and then onto construction paper to make prints.
 Display the finished artwork in the classroom or hallway.

-- Regularly introduce a variety of new art materials. - Interact with children about their designs, shapes, and colors. - Review and practice clean up procedures.
+- Regularly introduce a variety of new art materials. - Interact with children about their designs, shapes, and colors.